 from “On Quieting Your Heart Before God” in The Word Appears in the Flesh

 Right now most people (meaning all the people except for the firstborn sons) are in this condition.
-I say these things so clearly and these people have little reaction and still care for their fleshly enjoyments—they eat and then they sleep; they sleep and then they eat, and they do not ponder My words.
+I say these things so clearly and these people have no reaction and still care for their fleshly enjoyments—they eat and then they sleep; they sleep and then they eat, and they do not ponder My words.
 Even if they are energized, it will only be for a while, and afterward they remain the same as they were, completely unchanged, as though they did not listen to Me at all.
 These are the typical feckless humans who have no burdens—the most obvious freeloaders.
 Later, I will forsake them one by one.
 Don’t worry!
 One by one I will send them back to the bottomless pit.
 The Holy Spirit never works on this kind of person, and everything he does is a gift.
 When I speak of this gift, I mean that this is a person with no life, who is My service-doer.
 I do not want any of them and I will eliminate them (but right now they are still a little bit useful).

 What does “God’s chosen people” refer to?
 After God created all things and there was mankind, God selected a group of people who followed Him, and simply called them “God’s chosen people.” … Their selection by God means that they hold great significance.
 Which is to say, God wishes to make these people complete, and make them perfect, and after His work of management has finished, He will gain these people.
 Is this significance not great?
 Thus, these chosen people are of great importance to God, for they are those whom God intends to gain.
 Whereas the service-doers—well, let’s depart from God’s predestination, and first talk of their origins.
 The literal meaning of “service-doer” is one who serves.
 Those who serve are transient; they do not do so long-term, or forever, but are hired or recruited temporarily. …